filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 * Allows hybrid applications where part of the data is centralized (for large scale sharing) and part is in private Repositories.

-For example in an event tracking App, where data for each event is a separate Repository.
-Additional Apps share the schema with this App and provide functionality such as event specific chat and voting system in their own schemas.
-With these Additional apps adding data to the same Repositories (for the the same events), those Repositories now span schemas of these new Apps.
+For example in an event tracking App data for each event is a separate Repository.
+Other Applications can build upon this App's schema and provide functionality such as  event specific chat and voting system in their own schemas.
+Using all of these Apps the users add data to the same Repositories (for the the same events).
+Thus the Repositories for the events span schemas of all the Apps that together provide better functionality than each one separately.
+AIRport enables synergies between Apps where "the whole is greater than the sum its parts" thus reducing the overall costs.

 - The benefits to getting this right